wangziqi2013/wangziqi2013.github.io/_posts/2020-09-06-micro-pages.markdown

 with request parsing and processing after the current request has been completed.
 Lower locality implies that more page closing will be observed, incurring higher DRAM access latency.

+Micro-page solves the above issue by clustering segments from different OS pages that are frequently accessed to the same DRAM row.
+This requires a finer granularity than OS pages in order to only partially map a portion of a page.
+The paper proposes that the physical address page frames be further divided into smaller, 1KB "micro pages", which is the basic unit of access tracking and data migration.